Kinesiology

 This course is a total body conditioning group workout designed to improve cardiovascular fitness, muscle strength and muscular endurance.
 The class incorporates the use of a variety of resistance training systems and equipment to enhance agility, flexibility, balance training and body composition management.
 It may include both indoor and outdoor terrain and emphasizes functionality that can enhance performance in everyday activities and sports while encouraging lifelong physical fitness.

-This course focuses on the development of basic skills, coordination, muscular tone, and strength through the use of weight machines and free weights.
-Cardiovascular conditioning and nutrition are also emphasized.
+This course emphasizes developing fundamental fitness skills, coordination, muscular tone, and strength through the use of weight machines and free weights.
+It also highlights the importance of cardiovascular conditioning and provides instruction in basic nutrition principles.

-This course builds upon goals established in Weight Training and Conditioning I to progress performance in cardiovascular conditioning, power lifting, weight loss, and endurance building.
-The course will incorporate the use of bodyweight exercises, kettlebells, medicine balls, and resistance bands as students learn to plan and execute a cardio-strength training program.
-Students will also learn to apply the principle of progressive overload to design and adapt a cardiovascular endurance training program and how to design a well-rounded muscular strength training program.
-The application of concepts of nutrition to meal planning for pre-workout, post-workout, and performance enhancement will also be covered in this course.
+This course builds on the goals established in Weight Training and Conditioning I to advance student performance in cardiovascular conditioning, power lifting, weight management, and endurance development.
+Students will train using bodyweight exercises, kettlebells, medicine balls, and resistance bands while learning to plan and execute an integrated cardio–strength training program.
+Instruction emphasizes the application of progressive overload to design and modify cardiovascular endurance routines and to develop a balanced muscular strength training program.
+The course also covers key nutrition concepts and their application to meal planning for pre-workout, post-workout, and performance enhancement.

 This course is designed to improve women's general physical condition in relation to cardiovascular endurance, flexibility, strength and general body toning.
 The course will include analysis of proper nutrition, weight control, stress reduction and cardiovascular efficiency.
 In learning how to establish a personal fitness program, students will examine a variety of exercise techniques and their effects on the body.
 Fitness assessments, nutritional guidelines and accurate heart rate monitoring will be essential to this course.